-Plenty Parklands Primary School has a number of programs and strategies in place to build a positive and inclusive school culture and relationships to promote wellbeing.
-We strive to foster a school culture that prevents bullying behaviour by modelling our values of respect, honesty, care, trust, personal achievement and a fair go for all and by encouraging and teaching behaviour that demonstrates these values, and reflects acceptance and kindness.
+Plenty Parklands Primary School has a number of programs and strategies in place to build a positive and inclusive school culture.
+We strive to foster a school culture that prevents bullying behaviour by modelling our values of respect, honesty, care, trust, personal achievement and a fair go for all and by encouraging behaviour that demonstrates these values, and reflects acceptance and kindness.